 CADASIL is a genetic problem of the blood vessels.
 It happens when the thickening of blood vessel walls blocks the flow of blood to the brain.
 This can lead to migraines, strokes, and dementia.

 For some people with CADASIL, symptoms develop around age 30.
 Others do not have symptoms until much later in life.

-You will be asked about your symptoms and medical history.
-It will focus on whether or not your parents or another family member has or had CADASIL or early onset strokes, dementia, seizures, or migraines.
+The doctor will ask about your symptoms and health history.
+You will be asked whether your parents or another family member has or had CADASIL or early onset strokes, dementia, seizures, or migraines.
 A physical exam will be done.

 - A skin biopsy

 There is no cure.
 The goal of treatment is to manage symptoms.
 Medicine may be given to ease:

 - Depression or anxiety

 - Cognitive difficulties

 Other medications may be given to reduce the risk of stroke or heart attack .